bloxythefox/blendos-tracks/README.md

 This is just meant to be a simple fork which takes the base created by ico277, but with the additions of VirtManager and Virtualbox via Garuda's metapkgs for each.
+Anything else should be installed in containers or via flatpak.
+Primarily, this fork's changes will be stored in plasmavirt.yaml

 ## Example GNOME `/system.yaml` (vanilla)